 \subsection{Importance Sampling}

-We call \textbf{Importance Sampling} (IS) to different techniques of determining properties of a distribution by drawing samples from another one.
-The main request of this idea, is that the distribution one samples from should be representative of the distribution of interest (for a larger number of samples).
+We call \textbf{{Importance Sampling}} (IS) to different techniques of determining properties of a distribution by drawing samples from another one.
+The main idea is that the distribution one samples from should be representative of the distribution of interest (for a larger number of samples).
 In such case, we should infer different quantities out of it.
-In this section we review the basic concepts necessary to understand the IS, following \cite{importancesampling}.
+In this section, we review the basic concepts necessary to understand the IS, following the Reference \cite{importancesampling}.

 Suppose we are interested in computing the expectation value $\mu_f=E_p[f(X)]$, where $f(X)$ is a probability density of a random variable $X$ and the sub-index $p$ means average over the distribution $p$.
 Then, if we consider a new probability density $q(x)$ that satisfies $q(x)>0$ whenever $f(x)p(x)\not = 0$, we can rewrite the mean value $\mu_f$ as